Adapted from L.W. Moore. 1988. Pseudomonas syringae: disease and ice nucleation activity. Ornamentals Northwest Newsletter. 12:4-16.

 Wounding Wounding of any kind seems to play a major role in initiating disease development.
 Wounds may be mechanical or environmental such as frost injury.
 Wounds have been shown to predispose trees to blossom blight and bacterial canker.
 Pruning wounds not only allow the bacterium to enter but also aid infection by fungi such as Cytospora and Nectria.

 Plant Dormancy Dormancy may also predispose susceptible trees to damage from Pseudomonas syringae.
-Dormant peach trees were reportedly more susceptible to the disease than active ones.
+Dormant peach trees were reportedly more susceptible to the disease than active growing ones.

 Soil Factors Factors such as soil pH and mineral nutrition may also predispose trees to Pseudomonas syringae infection.